Frequently Asked Questions

 Initially administer hydroxocobalamin 1 mg intramuscularly on alternate days until there is no further improvement, then administer hydroxocobalamin 1 mg intramuscularly every 2 months.

 For people with no neurological involvement:

 Initially administer hydroxocobalamin 1 mg intramuscularly three times a week for 2 weeks, then administer hydroxocobalamin 1 mg intramuscularly every 2–3 months for life.

 What's the difference between B12 Deficiency and Pernicious Anaemia ?

-Pernicious Anaemia is caused by either the patient not producing Intrinsic Factor that is needed to bind with vitamin B12 from food before it enters the blood stream and makes healthy red blood cells or the Intrinsic Factor is being produced but is then destroyed by antibodies to the Intrinsic Factor that have also been made by the patient – auto-immune Pernicious Anaemia.
-Because the patient is either not producing Intrinsic Factor or is destroying the Intrinsic Factor that has been produced the B12 cannot be absorbed from any animal product that the patient has eaten.
-And because he or she is unable to extract the B12 the end result is vitamin B12 deficiency caused by Pernicious Anaemia.
+Pernicious Anaemia is caused by either the patient not producing Intrinsic Factor that is needed to bind with vitamin B12 from food before it enters the blood stream or the Intrinsic Factor is being produced but is then destroyed by antibodies to the Intrinsic Factor – auto-immune Pernicious Anaemia.
+Because the patient is either not producing Intrinsic Factor or is destroying the Intrinsic Factor that has been produced the B12 cannot be absorbed from food.

 Can children have Pernicious Anaemia ?